 3. Creating Clickbait Headlines

 Clickbait headlines are those that catch your interest immediately and make you want to click on it, such as “The Top 5 All-Time Worst Parents – Number 2 is Shocking!”
 While these headlines drove clicks for a while, the sites that started the trend began to encourage competition.
-All of the sudden, everything was “mind-blowing” or “shocking,” taking the “wow” factor out of these types of headlines.
+All of a sudden, everything was “mind-blowing” or “shocking,” taking the “wow” factor out of these types of headlines.